 The founding partners of Lowell Douglas were both Canadian Chartered Accountants with decades of experience in audit and advisory services.

 Barry Munholland is the only remaining founding partner and he specializes in field audits as well as advisory services for borrowers and lenders.
-In addition to Mr. Munholland, the firm employs three senior field examiners and one staff field examiner.
+In addition to Mr. Munholland, the firm employs four senior field examiners and two staff field examiners.

 Our full-time staff of five people represents a total of more than 70 years of ABL audit experience.